 Only a few years ago, it was normal to hire designers and writers separately to work on any marketing product, be it website, banner, landing page, infographic, or simply a blog post with images.
-But did you notice it too that design and content are too interrelated now?
-Truly good products are created only in those environments where designers and writers cooperate.
+But have you noticed that design and content are becoming interrelated now?
+These days, truly great products are being created in environments where designers and writers cooperate.

-If you compare the websites that were done 5 years ago, with those that are created today, the difference is striking, and it’s not just about design – it’s also about the way content is presented.
-Now, it looks like it’s integrated within the design and is a part of it.
-This interaction has 3 key benefits:
+If you compare websites that were done five years ago with those created today, the difference is striking, and it’s not just about design—it’s also about the way content is presented.
+Now, it looks like the words and content are integrated within the design and are even a part of it.
+This interaction has three key benefits.

 When writers and designers work together, it rids them both of any project-related confusion.
 Ideally, they sit together to create the entire product structure.
 Writers choose the information they would like to include on the website, banner, or elsewhere, and designers immediately suggest the ways where and how to locate this information.
 It’s not a writer who should create an informational infrastructure of the website or any other page.
 The role of a designer is important here too.
 As a result, it is possible to avoid endless structure confirmation updates and reduce project lifecycles.
 Who wins?
 Designers, writers, managers, and, for sure, customers.